anaczeng/ripple-golang/README.md

 It is a simple implement of ripple consensus.

-It is based on the understanding of developer and it may not be not the same as that implemented in C++.
+It is based on the understanding of developer and it may not be the same as that implemented in C++.

 In this version, it can reach consensus among nodes already known.
 There are variables that can be customised.